tsgates/arch-wiki-markdown/wiki/PXE.md

     dnsmasq-tftp[2544]: sent /mnt/archiso/arch/boot/syslinux/vesamenu.c32 to 192.168.0.110
     dnsmasq-tftp[2544]: sent /mnt/archiso/arch/boot/syslinux/splash.png to 192.168.0.110

-After you load pxelinux.0 and archiso.cfg via TFTP, you'll (hopefully) be presented with a syslinux boot menu with several options, two of which are of potential usefulness to us.
+After you load pxelinux.0 and archiso.cfg via TFTP, you will (hopefully) be presented with a syslinux boot menu with several options, two of which are of potential usefulness to us.